A Day in the Life of a Chiropractic College Student

 Remember the Milk: An Easy-to-Use To-Do List for Busy Chiropractic Students

 Students juggling multiple responsibilities know just how tough it can be to remember all you need to accomplish in a day.
-From big assignments to smaller tasks like remembering to buy groceries on the way home, it’s handy to have a friendly reminder now and again.
+From big assignments to smaller tasks like remembering to buy groceries on the way home, it’s helpful to have a friendly reminder now and again.
 That’s where Remember the Milk comes in.

 Pomodoro Timer: A Simple Way to Break Up Study Sessions Into Manageable Chunks

-Breaking down a long study session into short bursts with small breaks is an effective way to stay focused.
+Splitting a long study session into short bursts with small breaks is an effective way to stay focused.
 What’s not so easy?
 Keeping those breaks short!
 It’s not hard to get distracted and have a five-minute break stretch into a much longer pause.